canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 # Guide for Publishing Open Source Code (Draft)

-The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides Mandatory Procedures for Enterprise Architecture Assessment provides mandatory procedures for enterprise architecture assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.
+The [Directive on Management of Information Technology](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249), Appendix C provides Mandatory Procedures for Enterprise Architecture Assessment that will be used by departmental Architecture Review Boards (ARB) and the Government of Canada Enterprise ARB as an assessment framework to review digital initiatives to ensure the GC acts as a single enterprise and to ensure departmental alignment with the GC digital direction.

-These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and and requirement C.2.3.8 of the [Mandatory Procedures for Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) which provide that all source code must be released under an appropriate open source software license, and when not, it must be shared within the Government of Canada.
+These align with the [Digital Standards](https://www.canada.ca/en/government/publicservice/modernizing/government-canada-digital-standards.html) and the requirement in C.2.3.8 and C.2.3.9.5 of the [Mandatory Procedures for Architecture Assessment](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=15249#claC.2.3.8) which provide that all source code must be released under an appropriate open source software license, and when not, it must be shared within the Government of Canada.

-As such it is recommended for departments to publish all source code as open source software, whether done in-house by GC employees or through procurement contracts.
+As such it is recommended that where they have the right to do so, departments publish all source code as open source software, whether the software solution was (i) acquired as OSS; (ii) developed in-house by GC employees or (iii) acquired through the terms of procurement contracts where appropriate license terms were negotiated.

-When releasing right away as open source is not possible, it is recommended to start with sharing the source code internally to all departments.
-Doing so will help make the source code ready to be released publicly as open source.
+When releasing the code at large is not appropriate, or possible, it is recommended to start with sharing the source code internally to all departments, to the extent that the terms of the applicable license permit such sharing.
+Care should be taken to ensure that the license to Canada does not limit the distribution of such code to specified user departments.
+Doing so will help make the source code ready to be released publicly as open source where Canada has received the right to do so.

 The steps to publish GC source code are: